What's on Sky Arts?

 Sky Arts puts artists, creatives and public participation centre stage, making arts and culture more accessible for everyone.
 With the move to free-to-air programming, Sky Arts is taking the chance to add some exciting new original programmes to their schedule, broadening the platform to give artists and arts organisations a great place to showcase their work.

-Portrait Artist of the Year
+Portrait Artist of the Week

 Brian Johnson’s A Life on the Road

 AC/DC frontman Brian Johnson visits fellow rockers to reminisce about life on the road.
 Through the series Brian will visit music legends like Dolly Parton, Mick Fleetwood and Mark Knopfler– and that’s just the beginning.
 From wrecked hotel rooms to sleepless nights, hear stories of the road from true rock gods on Friday nights at 9pm over on Sky Arts.

 Watch if you want to see a rock legend meet other rock legends and talk about...well...rock ‘n’ roll 🎸